-The standards of attainment continue to be very high with The Academy's self evaluation processes, supported by external review, grading achievement as 'outstanding'.
-This is supported by 2014 results data:
+The standards of attainment continue to be very high with the Academy's self evaluation processes, supported by external review, grading achievement as 'outstanding'.
+This is supported by 2015 results data:

-- Key Stage Two 2014 cohort data shows 98% of children gaining Level 4+ in reading, 98% in writing and 98% in mathematics.
-In addition we have very high percentages of pupils achieving a Level 5 at the end of Key Stage Two with 85% in mathematics, 80% in reading.
-85% in Grammar, Punctuation and Spelling, and 63% in writing. - The number of pupils achieving Level 6 are also well above national figures (in comparison to 2013 information) with 25% in mathematics 17% in Grammar, Punctuation and Spelling, and 3% in writing. - On average, children are in advance of national expectations for both attainment and progress in all areas.
-67% of pupils made more than expected progress in mathematics (in 2013 31% nationally), 43% in reading (in 2013 30% nationally) and 52% in writing (in 2013 30% nationally). - At Key Stage 1, 95% of children achieved Level 2b+ in reading, 93% in writing and 97% in mathematics.
-The results show outcomes significantly above national averages; the Academy was pleased with the increase in numbers of pupils achieving a Level 3+: 45% in reading, 42% in writing and 47% in mathematics. - Early Years Foundation Stage assessment of the Early Learning Goals show that 73.3% of The Greetland Academy Pupils are at a 'Good Level of Development' (in 2013 51% nationally) - As a direct result of the assessment and monitoring procedures put in place and developed this year, almost all pupils throughout the school have either met or exceeded their end of year target, with an overwhelming majority meeting or exceeding their target which has been set for accelerated progress.
+- Key Stage Two 2015 cohort data shows 100% of children gaining Level 4+ in reading, 100% in writing, 100% in mathematics and 95% in Grammar, Punctuation and Spelling.
+In addition we have very high percentages of pupils achieving a Level 5 at the end of Key Stage Two with 69% in mathematics; 74% in reading; 82% in Grammar, Punctuation and Spelling; and 66% in writing. - The number of pupils achieving Level 6 are also well above national figures (in comparison to 2014 information) with 21% in mathematics; 7% in Grammar, Punctuation and Spelling, and 7% in writing. - On average, children are in advance of national expectations for both attainment and progress in all areas.
+60% of pupils made more than expected progress in mathematics (in 2014 35% nationally), 47% in reading (in 2014 35% nationally) and 60% in writing (in 2014 33% nationally). - At Key Stage 1, 96% of children achieved Level 2b+ in reading, 92% in writing and 98% in mathematics.
+The results show outcomes significantly above national averages; the Academy was also pleased with the numbers of pupils achieving a Level 3+: 52% in reading, 42% in writing and 48% in mathematics. - Early Years Foundation Stage assessment of the Early Learning Goals show that 73.3% of The Greetland Academy Pupils are at a 'Good Level of Development' (in 2014 60% nationally). - As a direct result of the assessment and monitoring procedures put in place and developed this year, almost all pupils throughout the school have either met or exceeded their end of year target, with an overwhelming majority meeting or exceeding their target which has been set for accelerated progress. - The Trustees approve the School Development Plan at the beginning of the year and receive regular reports on progress; the objectives for year ended 31st August 2015 are detailed on page 6.
+In addition to the activities detailed on page 6, achievements resulting from the School Development Plan include: - During the year Governors have reviewed the structure of the Academy's governance arrangements, including number of governors and committee structures.
+Governors have also reviewed the senior leadership team, resulting in the appointment of an Executive Principal and Head of School to provide a stronger structure to support the school to school support with which there has been an increased level of activity this year. - Staff development opportunities through collaborative, research driven work that utilises a coaching triad approach and use of Iris technology. - The introduction of 'Faculties' to ensure that curriculum focus reflects the needs of our pupils and the requirements of the new National Curriculum.
+As part of this work, new assessment resources have been purchased and the Academy has developed an assessment system to reflect 'life after levels'.